afontcu/afontcu.dev/content/blog/wip/index.md

 ## You can see where I'm going, here

 A software development team (and a software-based company) has a limited capacity.
 Pushing more work into it won't make it faster – just like a coffee shop.

-It will inevitably lead to lower quality.
+Instead, it will lead to lower quality.

+## Enough with the coffee shop

-The coffee shop is our team, and we replace "customers" by "features".
+The coffee shop is the team.
+The customers are the features.

-The number of customers waiting, then, is the total tasks we're currently working on.
+The average number of features waiting in the system is our **work in progress**.
+It is measured in "*amount of stuff*."

-The amount of features (customers) passing into and out of the system is the throughput of the system.
+The average amount of features passing into and out of the system is the **throughput** of the system.
+It is measured in "*amount of stuff per unit of time*."

-Finally, the average amount of time a feature spends in the system is known as lead time.
+Finally, the average amount of time a feature spends in the system is known as **lead time**.
+It is measured in "*unit of time*."

-Soo, replacing concepts in the formula above…
+Soo, replacing concepts in the formula we discussed before…

 <pre class="language-html" style="width:100%;margin-left:0">
 Work In Progress = Throughput * Lead Time